 Q: Do you have yoga mats for all classes?

 Yes, we do!
 You’re welcome to bring your own if you prefer, but we have enough mats for everyone.

 Q: Is there parking available at the studio?

-Metered street parking is available in front of the studio on Milwaukee Avenue, on several side streets, and on Diversey Ave.
+Metered street parking is available in front of the studio on Milwaukee Ave, on several side streets, and on Diversey Ave.
+There is also a metered parking lot about two blocks away on the corner of N Kedzie Ave and N Emmett St (across from Longman & Eagle) - park on the north side of the lot and take Emmett to Milwaukee.
 We are also very accessible via public transportation - we are on the Blue Line, just a half block north of the Logan Square stop (Spaulding exit) and on the #56 Milwaukee bus route.

 Q: Do you have showers?

 We do not have showers, but we do have a bathroom and changing room.